gorlowski/reStructuredText-utils/README.rst

 r2h:
-    A shell script entry point that supports translating reStructuredText to HTML, stripping all content outside the main document ``<body>`` tag, and optionally copying the result to your X windows CLIPBOARD paste buffer
+    A shell script entry point that supports translating reStructuredText to HTML. r2h supports previewing the HTML in a web browser, validating the markup with docutils and/or stripping all content outside the main document ``<body>`` and copying the result to your Xwindows CLIPBOARD

 codeblock.py:
     defines and registers a ``code-block`` reStructuredText markup directive for marking up code with `Syntax Highlighter
     <http://alexgorbatchev.com/SyntaxHighlighter/>`_

+css/\*:
+    stylesheets to use with docutils (you can upload these and link them in your blogging template)

+templates/\*:
+    templates that r2h will use when generating a complete html page.
+These can include links to additional css/javascripts in the ``<head>`` for stuff like, e.g., including SyntaxHighlighter js and css.

 -------------
 Requirements